Frozensun47/Street-View-Annotator/README.md

   - Add tool to draw on aerial view , and update that to the street view.
   - Update the marker position with the actual panorma image position.
   - Adding marker from text input does not fetches the panorma image.
 (Bug)
-  - Make it posible to delete individual polygon aread.
+  - Make it posible to delete individual polygon area.

 ## Acknowledgment
 This project was undertaken in collaboration with the [Geospatial Computer Vision Group](https://anupamsobti.github.io/geospatial-computer-vision/) led by [Dr. Anupam Sobti](https://anupamsobti.github.io/).
 I am grateful for the support and guidance provided throughout the development of this project.